workstuffhaha/ToDoApplication-UdemyCourse/README.md

-Todo application created using ASP .net webassembly, C#, razor and HTML.

-Build a user interface with HTML, Razor, and Bootstrap

-Add C# code to make it dynamic.

-Refactor the application with object-oriented programming, separation of concerns, and encapsulation

-Use extension methods to make the code less bloated

-Connect Razor events in the HTML with C# in a code block

-Add exception handling and debug your code

-Create a GitHub repository and send your code to it
+## Todo application

+The Todo application was created using ASP.NET WebAssembly, C#, Razor, and HTML.
+The user interface was built with HTML, Razor, and Bootstrap, while dynamic functionality was implemented using C#.
+The application was refactored to follow object-oriented programming principles, incorporating separation of concerns and encapsulation.
+Extension methods were utilized to simplify the code and reduce bloat.
+Razor events in the HTML were seamlessly connected with C# code blocks to enhance interactivity.
+Exception handling was added, and the code was thoroughly debugged to ensure reliability.
+Finally, a GitHub repository was created, and the code was pushed for version control and collaboration.